-Give your basic housekeeping or dramatic play center a makeover by adding some empty boxes and a few simple props like a pretend cash register, play food, and reusable grocery bags.
+You can quickly and easily give your basic housekeeping or pretend play center a makeover by adding some empty boxes and a few simple props like a pretend cash register, play food, and reusable grocery bags.
 Your kids will love playing and learning in their very own grocery store!

 The 112 page Dramatic Play Grocery Store Kit includes the following printables:

 - 2 Shopping Lists (b/w)

 - Non-Fiction Book (color + b/w)

 Never miss an opportunity to motivate your preschoolers to write for a purpose.
 All shoppers need a good list!
 You can provide your kids with blank paper, or print out several copies of the list from the grocery store kit and place it in your pretend play area, along with clipboards and pencils for meaningful writing opportunities.
 You can laminate your shopping lists or place them in page protectors and use dry erase markers for a more durable option.

 Can I help you find something?
 These printable name tags will help your little learners identify and choose which roles they would like to play in this pretend play theme.
 Some might enjoy stocking the shelves, while others will enjoy shopping for groceries or working the cash register in the check-out lane.